jo/grunt-couch/README.md

 ### The Couch Directory Tree

-is quiet self-explanatory.
+is quite self-explanatory.
 For example:

 ```shell
 app